Geodesic extended modes in low magnetic shear tokamaks and stellarators: Physics of the geodesic extended modes

 For the ions, no assumptions were made about the transit-averaged magnetic drift in the derivation of the dispersion relations \eqref{eq:tail_modes_disp_integral_eq} and \eqref{eq:longtail_disp_rel_weak_Pe}, as only the local ion response needed to be evaluated, see \eqref{sec:longtail_theory_ions}.
 However, when deriving the fluid dispersion relation in Section~\ref{sec:longtail_model_disp}, we assumed that the transit-averaged magnetic drift was negligible compared to the ion polarisation contribution to quasineutrality, i.e. we assumed

 which could in theory impose a more stringent condition than \eqref{eq:longtail_condition_Delta} on the minimum mode width.
-We note that, in practice, the transit average of the binormal magnetic drift is smaller than the binormal magnetic drift itself in many cases, e.g. in a large aspect ratio tokamak $\langle \tilde\omega_{Mi} \rangle_{\tau_f} \sim (r/R) k_y \rho_i v_{Ti}/R$, which alleviates the stringency of the conditions \eqref{eq:small_ky} and \eqref{eq:longtail_condition_Delta_omegaMi}.
+We note that, in practice, the transit average (over the fast coordinate) of the binormal magnetic drift is smaller than the binormal magnetic drift itself in many cases, e.g. in a large aspect ratio tokamak $\langle \tilde\omega_{Mi} \rangle_{\tau_f} \sim (r/R) k_y \rho_i v_{Ti}/R$, which alleviates the stringency of the conditions \eqref{eq:small_ky} and \eqref{eq:longtail_condition_Delta_omegaMi}.